 I wonder if my mother would have worn her GPS tracking device.
 She would not wear her medical alert pendant.
 If I needed to use a mom tracker today, I would get her a GPS tracker she always had on her in case she wandered.

 While there are GPS trackers to avoid, there are some good ones out there too.
 The easy part is finding a good GPS tracker.
-The hard part is making sure it is on mom or dad when needed.
-That is why I love the AngelSense.
+The hard part is making sure it is on Mom or Dad when needed.
+That is why I love AngelSense.

 Use AngelSense to Track Dementia Wanderers